This story has been updated.

 “Stay home unless you must go out,” Nirenberg said in a statement March 22.
 “Follow the health experts’ guidelines.
 We can all play a role in saving lives through social distancing and healthy behaviors.
 Together we will overcome this challenge.”

-So what activities are still allowed?
+So what activities are allowed now?

 People can still shop for groceries, pick up prescriptions, visit the doctor, fill up their gas tanks, and go to work if necessary.
+Starting May 1, they can visit retail stores that choose to reopen but must observe occupancy limits and social distancing.
+Some stores might require face masks in order to enter.
+Restaurants that reopen also have occupancy limits.

-But when you go to the park, you should still practice proper social distancing.
+Parks are open, but you should still practice proper social distancing.
 That means not playing soccer the way you usually would – substitute a pickup game for just kicking the soccer ball around.

-What businesses does the order actually shut down?
+What businesses remain shut down?

 On March 27, the mayor and county judge both ordered the closure of basketball courts, outdoor exercise equipment, playgrounds, skate plazas, and splash pads at City and County parks.
 At City parks, community and adult/senior centers, clubhouses, and gyms will also be closed, and all classes and programming suspended.
 Nirenberg urged people to follow social distancing guidelines in public spaces.